shehan96/currency-converter/README.md

   <h3 align="center">Currency Convertor App</h3>

   <p align="center">
   This is a currency convertor app, made using open APIs with free licences.
-This project contains two parts.
-First we have backend GraphQL server made with Node.js and secondly we have frontend made with React.js.
-Main usage of the app is you can convert amount in SEK to local currency.
   </p>
 </div>